lim1014/A-Recurrent-Neural-Network-Based-Prediction-Model-for-Detecting-Risk-Factors-for-Progression-from-At/README.md

 # A Recurrent Neural Network Based Prediction Model for Detecting Risk Factors for Progression from Atrophic Gastritis to Gastric Cancer

->The code and data on this page are for the realization of the paper "A Recurrent Neural Network-Based Prediction Model for Detecting Risk Factors for Progression from Atrophic Gastritis to Gastric Cancer".
+>The code and data on this page are for the realization of the paper **["A Recurrent Neural Network-Based Prediction Model for Detecting Risk Factors for Progression from Atrophic Gastritis to Gastric Cancer"](https://doi.org/10.3390/app11136194)**.

 ## Data